-Luckan is a search engine in Swedish for grants available in Finland.
-To get an idea about what grants are available and for various links concerning different grants and scholarships, visit www.fyrk.fi for more information.
+A search engine in Swedish for grants available in Finland is Luckan.
+To get an idea about what is available and for various links concerning different grants and scholarships, please visit fyrk.luckan.fi for more information.

 Some private foundations and institutions offer grants for students pursuing a university degree.
 Furthermore, universities might participate in externally funded projects offering scholarships for degree studies.
 Information on this type of funding is usually available from the universities web pages.